Before augmented reality becomes the next big thing, here’s what needs to happen

 Touchscreens were not the norm ten years ago.
 They weren’t unheard of, but they were nowhere near as ubiquitous as they are today.
 Today, even the youngest and oldest are perfectly happy to pick up a smartphone or a tablet and interact with it, even without being shown what to do.
 The team at uSens believes that gesture-based AR controls are similarly approachable.

-“When the iPhone came out, the very first one, people could interact with games in a way they never had done before, because you’re just using your hands, and it’s very natural to people,” said Will McCormick, the company’s marketing manager. “[With] traditional gaming, even when you’re playing Snake on a Nokia 3310, not everyone can do that.
+“When the iPhone came out, the very first one, people could interact with games in a way they never had done before, because you’re just using your hands, and it’s very natural to people,” Will McCormick, the company’s marketing manager, told Digital Trends. “[With] traditional gaming, even when you’re playing Snake on a Nokia 3310, not everyone can do that.
 Because it’s still a game where you have to interact with a keyboard [or controller].”

 Whether a game’s control scheme is straightforward or not, the very presence of a traditional video game controller can sometimes be off-putting to those who aren’t familiar with the hardware.
 You only need to look back to the bestselling Nintendo Wii for evidence that more natural methods of control can appeal to huge audiences.